BlueStamp-Engineering-2022/HanLee_BSE_project/index.md

-3 wheeled omnidirectional robot my project is to make a omnidirectional robot whit 3 wheeles what is controled by a ps2 controler.
+my project is to make a omnidirectional robot with 3 wheeles what is controled by a ps2 controler.
 The robot is powered by a arduino.
 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | HanLee Ji | gunn | Electrical Engineering | Incoming